 I have wanted to build these for years.
-I could see them in my mind and they were beautiful, captivating kinetic structures.
+I could see them in my mind and they were captivatingly beautiful kinetic structures.
 I wanted others to be able to enjoy that which only I could, but the materials that would make them possible hadn't been invented.
 Once they were and this could actually be possible, there were many hurdles to overcome; safety issues to be considered, a new way of blowing the glass to be perfected and a way of accurately balancing the structure to be devised.

 Only the aircraft hardware is off the shelf.
 Everything else is specially fabricated for each individual mobile.
 The Sun and planets are blown glass.
-It's a challenge to have them look like the planet they represent and it gives away quite a bit in weight but the unsurpassed beauty of the glass is worth the effort.
-Hence, they are suspended from spars of carbon fiber in order to trim back some of the mass and significantly reduce the effect of the very long moment arms that this mobile requires.
+It's a challenge to have them look like the planet they represent.
+The density of the glass gives away quite a bit in mass but the unsurpassed beauty of it is worth the effort.
+Hence, they are suspended from spars of carbon fiber in order to trim back some of the mass and significantly reduce the influence of the very long moment arms that this mobile requires.

-The mobile shown here is 12 feet from Sun to Pluto/Charon mini-mobile and weighs only 38 lbs.
-(17 kilos).
+The mobile shown here is 12 feet (3.65 m) from Sun to Pluto/Charon mini-mobile and weighs only 38 lbs.
+(17 kg).

 In the 40 foot (12.2 m) version, there are four mini-mobiles: one representing the Earth/Moon system, one the Asteroid Belt, one for Pluto/Charon and one for the Kuiper Belt out past the orbit of Pluto.
 It weighs only 49 lbs.
 (22 kg).